GenericPirate/tmux/Contributing.md

   - `-e` flag to set environment for popup and `-c` for working directory.

-  - A way to convert a popup into a pane.

   - Allow focus to be put back to pane while leaving popup open, and back to popup later.
 Problem: what if a pane is completely obscured by popup?